30 Things to Do at Disney World Resorts

 10. Dine at Incredible Resort Restaurants

-Keep in mind these restaurants are extremely busy during the holiday season.
-That is when everyone wants to visit Disney World to see the Christmas decorations.
+Keep in mind these restaurants are extremely busy during the holiday season when everyone wants to visit Disney World to see the Christmas decorations.
+Don’t miss things to do in Orlando for Christmas if you’ll be vistiing during this time!

 Pro Tip: Make sure you make a reservation to dine at a Disney World Resort restaurant.
 That reservation will give you free parking at the resort for 3 hours.